Genetic drift: History

 In the early days of the modern evolutionary synthesis, scientists were beginning to blend the new science of population genetics with Charles Darwin's theory of natural selection.
 Within this framework, Wright focused on the effects of inbreeding on small relatively isolated populations.
 He introduced the concept of an adaptive landscape in which phenomena such as cross breeding and genetic drift in small populations could push them away from adaptive peaks, which in turn allow natural selection to push them towards new adaptive peaks.
 Wright thought smaller populations were more suited for natural selection because "inbreeding was sufficiently intense to create new interaction systems through random drift but not intense enough to cause random nonadaptive fixation of genes".

 Wright's views on the role of genetic drift in the evolutionary scheme were controversial almost from the very beginning.
 One of the most vociferous and influential critics was colleague Ronald Fisher.
 Fisher conceded genetic drift played some role in evolution, but an insignificant one.
 Fisher has been accused of misunderstanding Wright's views because in his criticisms Fisher seemed to argue Wright had rejected selection almost entirely.
 To Fisher, viewing the process of evolution as a long, steady, adaptive progression was the only way to explain the ever-increasing complexity from simpler forms.
 But the debates have continued between the "gradualists" and those who lean more toward the Wright model of evolution where selection and drift together play an important role.

 In 1968, Motoo Kimura rekindled the debate with his neutral theory of molecular evolution, which claims that most of the genetic changes are caused by genetic drift acting on neutral mutations.

 The role of genetic drift by means of sampling error in evolution has been criticized by John H. Gillespie and William B. Provine, who argue that selection on linked sites is a more important stochastic force.

+Emerging in the 1990s, constructive neutral evolution used genetic drift to theorize how complex systems emerge through neutral transitions.